Brand name: Torisel

 Renal Cell Carcinoma

-Treatment of advanced renal cell carcinoma (designated an orphan drug by FDA for this use); considered to be a first-line therapy in poor-risk patients.
+Treatment of advanced renal cell carcinoma (RCC) ; designated an orphan drug by FDA for this use.

-Also has been studied in combination with interferon alfa to treat advanced renal cell carcinoma† [off-label].
-Results from a randomized study indicate overall survival benefit with temsirolimus alone compared with interferon alfa alone.
-Combination therapy with interferon alfa and temsirolimus also did not result in improved overall survival compared with interferon alfa alone.
+Overall survival benefit demonstrated with temsirolimus compared with interferon alfa monotherapy.
+Combination therapy with interferon alfa and temsirolimus did not result in improved overall survival compared with interferon alfa alone.

 Temsirolimus Dosage and Administration